flavour/fence/README.md

 Fence wraps commands in a sandbox that blocks network access by default and restricts filesystem operations based on configurable rules.
 It's most useful for running semi-trusted code (package installs, build scripts, CI jobs, unfamiliar repos) with controlled side effects, and it can also complement AI coding agents as defense-in-depth.

-You can also think of Fence as a permission manager for your CLI agents.

 ```bash
 # Block all network access (default)
 fence curl https://example.com  # → 403 Forbidden